man455/wordpress-job-manager/readme.txt

 = 0.7.15 =
 * CHANGED: "Powered By" line now defaults to off
+* CHANGED: Geoloc JS only loads if it might be needed
 * FIXED: Wrong date being set on Jobs when no date is entered
 * FIXED: `<title>` text not displaying in Hybrid theme
 * FIXED: Some HTML errors on the frontend